 But I believe David is also, maybe without realizing it, adding a great deal of weight to anger, making it seem more substantial, real.
 I suspect his effort could easily become another means or justification for some people to sustain identification with separation, and not go deeper, discover what lies behind, beneath, prior to anger.
 But to do something like that (as he seems to know} we first must let ourselves feel this anger we are all born into, acknowledge it, and begin to understand it without judgement.

-That has been one of the shortcomings (for me) with a lot of David’s writings, how much of it keeps circling back into what are some of the same illusions of separation he is attempting to reveal, with such amazing genius, for what they are.
+That has been one of the shortcomings (for me) with a lot of David Whyte’s writings, how much of it keeps circling back into what are some of the same illusions of separation he is attempting to reveal, with such amazing genius, for what they are.

-So many, and probably much more often women in this hugely patriarchal world, find anger to be much too dangerous, unbecoming, fearful, entangled with guilt, to feel or express.
+So many, and probably more often women in this hugely patriarchal world, find anger to be much too dangerous, unbecoming, fearful, and entangled with guilt, to allow themselves to feel or express it.

-Yet it seems, generally, that the energies of anger are how most people invest themselves in our collective human conversation, through proxies (shields, weapons, containments), of belief, judgement, ideology, posture, intensified and contracted energy, force, deception, manipulation, all the many ways the meta belief in our illusions and identities of separation seeks to become secure, invulnerable.
+Yet it seems, generally, that the energies of anger are how most people invest themselves most directly into our collective human conversation, through proxies (shields, weapons, containments), of belief, judgement, ideology, posture, intensified and contracted energy, force, deception, manipulation, and all the other myriad ways this meta belief in our collective illusions and identities of separation use to try to become more secure, more invulnerable.

-In a lot of David’s writings what I will call freedom becomes simply a reflection of his own unique abilities to see with exquisite detail what it is we are caught in, as he navigates, negotiates and describes activities within the ballrooms, kitchens, bedrooms, libraries, corridors, grand staircases and nooks and crannies of a great castle he never seems to leave very far behind.
+In a lot of David’s writings, what I will call freedom becomes simply a reflection of his own unique abilities to see with exquisite detail what it is we are caught in, as he navigates, negotiates and describes activities within the ballrooms, kitchens, bedrooms, libraries, corridors, grand staircases, high ramparts and nooks and crannies of a great castle he never seems to leave very far behind.

-Even as he walks out and about upon his castle’s many high ramparts, delves into its deepest dungeons, and climbs its many high towers, he never seems to go very far beyond its “views,” this play of light and shadows we call the world, that he is attempting to reveal in his writings.
+Even as he walks out and about upon his castle’s many high vantage places, delves into its deepest dungeons, explores its bedrooms, pantries and ballrooms, and climbs its many high towers, he never seems to go very far beyond its inner and outer “views,” beyond this play of light and shadows we call the world, which he is attempting to reveal in his writings.

-The vast unknown that lies beyond all our castles’ beautiful and highly educated (described, named and defined) views doesn’t seem to tempt David to any significant degree to take the journey no one in the beliefs of separation will ever return from, if they truly go with all their being.
-In that journey willfulness slowly transforms into willingness, as we disappear ever deeper into a huge fecund emptiness, infinitely rich and subtle beyond measure, a stillness so complete it is beyond all possible names and descriptions.
+The vast unknown that lies beyond all his castles,’ worlds,’ kingdoms’ beautiful and highly educated (described, named and defined) views, and also beyond all its alleyways, sewers, dungeons and fearful dark places, doesn’t seem to tempt David to any significant degree.
+He does not seem to be called (tempted?) to take a journey that no one in the beliefs of separation will ever return from, if they truly go with all their being.

 In that sort of emptiness one begins to find, always more the less we feel a need to defend against it, what we have never really been apart from, only believed so, for a while.